zsoltcs1123/astrotools-python/docs/tasks.md

 - Event filtering
 - Investigate discrepancy vs Astrolog
 - Implement sidereal planet strength
+- Implement cycles.
+For example: there is a Venus - Jupiter aspect coming up on the timeline.
+Have the option to go into it and show current past and future cycles

 Timeline:
 - Add geo and helio crossings (planet at the same degree)